Welcome to the wine capital of Argentina, Mendoza! Our next segment of our 'Argentina Chapter' adventure with Exploration Journeys.

-The aromas indeed sharpened your senses, made you question your instincts and allowed you to store away in your memory vault all of the scents that can be discovered in wines.
+The aromas sharpened your senses, made you question your instincts, and allowed you to store away in your memory vaults all of the scents that can be discovered in wine.

 This was followed by a tasting where the girls would challenge us with the aromas of the wines and keep us guessing!
 We enjoyed the morning and the private tasting, chatting with the young ladies and hearing about their goals and dreams.

-Our next event was a slow lunch at Bodegas Norton, now owned by Mr Swarovski, and was the first winery to produce the famous Malbec, which an Englishman then held.
+Our next event was a slow lunch at Bodegas Norton, now owned by Mr Swarovsk, which was the first winery to produce the famous Malbec, which an Englishman then held.
 We fell in love with the grounds; they were immaculate with the most incredible backdrop of the Andes.

 The restaurant was exactly what we were hoping for; we quickly settled in and upgraded our lunch to the five-course tasting menu with premium wines; the team were delightful, and the food, wine and views matched.
 The decor and design were minimalist, the attention to detail was immaculate, the pacing of food was slow, and you were thoroughly provided with the opportunity to enjoy your lunch with wines that showcased the food.
-Unbeknownst to us, on arrival sitting behind us through the enormous wooden doors was where all the grapes of the wine ferments using the latest technology, all the stainless steel wine vats.
+Unbeknownst to us, on arrival,l sat behind us through the enormous wooden doors, where all the grapes of the wine fermented, using the latest technology, and all the stainless steel wine vats were sitting.

 It was a privilege to be offered some exclusive wines only available at the winery, even some still in the design stage; think excellent whites, being Austrian owned they are focusing on producing award-winning Austrian varieties, genuinely unique styles that will broaden the appeal of Argentinian wines.
 We were also privy to a cleanskin dessert wine, which was perfection.
-We loved chatting with the lovely passionate sommelier Martina, who was enjoying it as much as we were.
+We loved chatting with the lovely, passionate sommelier Martina, who enjoyed it as much as we were.

 We loved the experience, and a four-hour slow lunch was the perfect ending to our winery journey in Mendoza.